ranbureand/multilingual-experiment/readme.markdown

 │   ├── preface.html
 │   ├── sitemap.xml
 │   └── stories.html
+├── …
 ├── it
 │   ├── bozze.html
 │   ├── feed.xml
 │   ├── prefazione.html
 │   ├── sitemap.xml
 │   └── storie.html
-│
+├── …
 ```

-When Jekyll builds the site, you can then reach the pages `stories.html` and `storie.html`, for example, at the following URLs: `www.site.ext/en/stories.html` and `www.site.ext/it/storie.html`,  respectively.
+When Jekyll builds the site, you can then reach the English page `stories.html` and the Italian page `storie.html`, for example, at the following URLs: `www.site.ext/en/stories.html` and `www.site.ext/it/storie.html`,  respectively.

 ### Posts